Department of Race, Ethnicity, Gender, and Sexualilty Studies

 WGSS 4953.
 Special Topics in Women's Studies.
 (3-0) 3 Credit Hours.

 This course offers an examination of an individual topic or set of issues in Women’s, Gender, and Sexuality Studies.
 Students are encouraged to consult their Major Advisor about courses in African American Studies (AAS), Mexican American Studies (MAS), and Race, Ethnicity, Gender, and Sexuality Studies (REGS) related to WGSS.
 May be repeated for credit when topics vary.
 (Formerly WS 3713 and WS 4953.
-Credit cannot be earned for both WS 3713, WS 4953, or WGSS 4953.)
+Credit can only be earned for one of the following: WS 3713, WS 4953, or WGSS 4953.)
 Generally offered: Fall, Spring.
-Course Fees: DL01 $75; LRH1 $20.54; STSH $30.81.
+Course Fee: DL01 $75; LRH1 $20.54; STSH $30.81.

 WGSS 4973.
 Seminar in Women's Studies.
 (3-0) 3 Credit Hours.